Zggis/micromouse-3d/rules/README.md

 The pyramid maze has multiple levels, each getting smaller with the goal at the center of the top level.
 Each level has one ramp in a known location and a known orientation.
 The locations and orientation of the ramps generally have some symmetry across the levels.

 - First level is a grid of 10 x 10 cells
-- Second level is a grid of 6 x 7 cells
+- Second level is a grid of 6 x 6 cells (or 8 x 8 if you consider the ramp's exit, see rending for more details)
-- Third level is a grid of 3 x 4 cells
+- Third level is a grid of 3 x 4 cells (or 5 x 4 if you consider the ramp's exit, see rendering for more details)
 - Ramps are located along the opposite wall from where robots enter a level

-[Here](pyramid.STL) is a 3D rendering of an example pyramid maze you can rotate and move around.
+[Here](pyramid.STL) is a 3D rendering of an example pyramid maze including the position and orientation of its ramps.
 In this rendering, all the walls you see are those which you can assume are present if the cell is accessible.
 One wall surrounding the goal will be absent.

 - The starting location of robots would be on the lower level in one of two corner cells on the opposing wall of the ramp.
 - The starting orientation of the robots would always be facing the direction of the ramp.